 "Together Everyone Achieves More" is exemplified by parent involvement.
 Parents are encouraged to get involved in Beverly Vista School's learning community by volunteering their time in the library or school office, attending school events, or sharing in the decision-making process.
 Parents may coordinate classroom assistance directly with their child's teacher.
-Back to School Night, Čelebration of Books, book fairs, Open House, student performances, BV Fun Day, and graduation ceremonies provide opportunities for parents to interact with school staff while supporting their child's efforts.
-The School Site Council, English Learner Advisory Council, District Special Education Advisory Council, School Facilities Advisory Committee, and Parent Teacher Association provide opportunities for parents to have input on curricular programs and financial planning.
+Back to School Night, Celebration of Books, book fairs, Open House, student performances, Run for Success, and graduation ceremonies provide opportunities for parents to interact with school staff while supporting their child's efforts.
+The School Site Council, English

+Learner Advisory Council, District Special Education Advisory Council, School Facilities Advisory Committee, and Parent Teacher Association provide opportunities for parents to have input on curricular programs and financial planning.
 Through the PTA, Beverly Vista School sponsors parent education workshops for parents seeking a more in-depth understanding of the school's educational environment and programs; workshop topics are driven by parent interest.
-More information about becoming an active member in the school community can be obtained from any staff member in the school office or the PTA President at (310)
+More information about becoming an active member in the school community can be obtained from any staff member in the school office or the PTA President at (310) 229-3665

 School-to-home communication takes place in a variety of formats.
-The PTA issues weekly electronic newsletters (E-Tree) featuring highlights of recent events, upcoming activities, a message from the principal, safety and attendance reminders, and special announcements.
+The PTA issues weekly electronic newsletters (E-Tree) featuring highlights of recent events, upcoming activities, safety and attendance reminders, and special announcements.
+The principal sends out regular informational messages regarding academic programs and topics regarding safety.
 A monthly calendar of events including the food services menu is available online.
 Many teachers prepare newsletters, JupiterGrades or use email to update parents on classroom activities and assignments.
 Blackboard Connect is an Internet-based telephone messaging system that forwards personalized messages from school staff to each student's home.